-- Each quarter, Departmental Risk Champions and management teams will review Department Registers to identify and consider risks for escalation to the CRR, either individually or consolidated from Departmental Risk Registers; - Internal Audit Service will confirm that the quarterly reviews have been consistently undertaken, and co-ordinate the production and reporting of the CRR, through to Chief Officers and Corporate Governance Committee. - Whilst most risks are expected to come through this route it might not capture all of the strategic risks facing the Council.
+- Each quarter, Departmental Risk Champions and management teams will review Department Registers to identify and consider risks for escalation to the CRR, either individually or consolidated from Departmental Risk Registers; - The Internal Audit Service will confirm that the quarterly reviews have been consistently undertaken, provide a level of challenge to the outcomes and co-ordinate the production and reporting of the CRR, through to Chief Officers and Corporate Governance Committee. - Whilst most risks are expected to come through this route it might not capture all of the strategic risks facing the Council.
 Therefore, horizon scanning, information from relevant publications and minutes from key meetings will also provide a basis for including additional risks on the CRR.